 10.12.1 At least eight lifebuoys of a type complying with the requirements of regulation III/31 should be provided on each unit.
 The number and placement of lifebuoys should be such that a lifebuoy is accessible from exposed locations.
-Surface units over 100 m in length should carry not less than the number of lifebuoys prescribed in the following table:
+Surface units over 100 min length should carry not less than the number of lifebuoys prescribed in the following table:

-LENGTH OF UNIT IN METRES MINIMUM NUMBER O LIFEBUOYS
+Length of unit in metres Minimum number of lifebuoys

 100 and under 150 10

 150 and under 200 12

 200 and over 14